 The blog will include

-One benefit of running an outdoor boot camp or group training session is that the class sizes can be much bigger than traditional gym settings.
+One benefit of running an outdoor boot camp or group training session is that the class sizes can be much bigger than in traditional gym settings.
 When outdoor fitness is allowed to reopen, current government guidelines allow for groups of 6 to train.
 Having a wide-open space like a park will give plenty of opportunity for social distancing (giving your clients reassurance their working out in a safe environment), which can be expanded once class sizes are allowed to return to normal.

 Training without a gym doesn’t mean you can’t bring the gym outside.
 Insurance depending, you can bring smaller equipment outside to use, such as bands and balls, or even use the local environment, such as benches.
 Some outdoor spaces have gym equipment already, though using them will have to adhere to government restrictions.